Minimum qualifying rate for uninsured mortgages

 Why the minimum qualifying rate for uninsured mortgages is important

-One of the biggest risks for financial institutions is mortgages.
+One of the biggest risks for financial institutions is real estate secured lending risk.
 If borrowers can’t repay their loans, it could have a negative impact on Canada’s financial system.
-By qualifying borrowers at a higher interest rate than the actual rate they’ve agreed to with their lender, we’re ensuring lenders remain careful with their lending practices.
+Qualifying borrowers at a higher interest rate than the actual rate they’ve agreed to with their lender reduces the risks of mortgage delinquency and default.

 How we set the minimum qualifying rate for uninsured mortgages